GuillaumeDugat/Road-Segmentation/README.md

 * Felix Yang
 * Daiwei Zhang

+This repository contains the code of the different approaches we used for project 3 of the course *Computational Intelligence Lab*.

 ### Setup:
 * TODO!!!
 * Place the training and test folders of the dataset into the same directory as the Python notebooks.